mworion/MountWizzard4/docs/source/install/python.rst

 .. warning::
     Please do not use a newer version of python than 3.8.x!
 Some libraries bring precompiled binaries with them and they might not be available for a newer python version.
-The actual python3.8 version is python3.8.2!
 A good overview what could run is in the readme on github.

-If you already have python3.8.x installed, you can skip this section and go directly to the MW4 installation process.
+If you already have python 3.6 / 3.7 / 3.8 installed, you can skip this section and go directly to the MW4 installation process.
 If you have to install python3.8.x this has to be done only once for as many MW4 installations you might want.

 There is a video on youtube with the install process python: https://youtu.be/xJxpx_SmrVc.